This fund aims to remove

-Sustainability Victoria is supporting end markets for recycled organic products through the Recycling Victoria Organics Markets Fund, a $2 million support package which aims to remove barriers and accelerate a sustained increase in the adoption of these products.
+Sustainability Victoria is supporting end markets for recycled organic products through the Circular Economy Markets Fund: Organics, a $2 million support package which aims to remove barriers and accelerate a sustained increase in the adoption of these products.

 Through kerbside reform and the improved recovery of commercial and industrial organic waste, there is an increased supply of recycled organic products.
 This Fund supports the sustainable growth of end markets including agriculture, urban and amenity (for example, parks and gardens), and roadside amenity (for example roadside rehabilitation) to utilise the increased supply of better-quality Recycled Organic Products.

 For the purposes of this grant, the terms Organics and Organic refers to organic waste diverted from landfill.

 This grant is funded through the government’s circular economy policy, Recycling Victoria: a new economy.

 Following are the guidelines for applying to this fund.
 These guidelines may be subject to change.

 Projects must meet one or more of the following objectives:

 This will be achieved by funding projects that:

 Grants from $15,000 to $400,000 are available per project.

 For business and local government applicants, co-contributions must be financial (cash).